Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Game Specification

 \section{Redistricting Game Specification}

 The game tree is specified in Figure~\ref{fig-game} and is described in Section~\ref{sec-game}.
 Here we detail the parametric specification of the moves by nature, starting with the post-enactment court review process.
+The parameters in the model all receive probabilistic priors, rather than being fixed to specific values.
+These priors place most of their mass across a broad range of plausible values, based on our experience and observation of past redistricting processes.